Dynamic thermal scenarios call for accurate, transient software solutions.

 Improved Heat Protection Strategies

 The Exhaust Extension uses transient, thermal simulation to solve thermal challenges in one of the most complex systems in a vehicle – the exhaust system.
 With a library of pre-built components and a simple set-up process, you can optimize your exhaust system design quickly, and understand how it will perform in hot soak or time-based scenarios.

 The Exhaust Extension is built to reduce set-up time, generate results quickly, and provide realistic solutions with transient simulation.

 Our team utilizes advanced simulation tools to provide you with fast and accurate data and simulations for transient or steady-state cases for real-world scenarios.
 We use TAITherm with the Exhaust Extension to quickly create an underbody/exhaust or underhood model that considers the unique physics that the components undergo in cases including hill climbs, trailer towing, hot soaks, or driving cycles.
 Our method utilizes all modes of heat transfer, so you never miss a thermal interaction.

 Our custom CAE coupling process allows you to utilize the strengths of multiple simulation tools for better accuracy and in-depth representation of your design problems.
-Our team is not only well versed in TAIThermTM, our transient thermal simulation tool but many other popular CAE tools as well.
+Our team is well-versed in TAITherm, our transient thermal simulation tool, and many other popular CAE tools.
 Resolve your thermal problems quickly and get more time back for optimization when you have us run coupled simulations for you.